-Now this is because the park was closed the next day.
+This was because the park was closed the next day.
 Splash Landings, Alton Towers famous water park was open although this was not included in the room rate.
-We paid £80 for one night in a standard room which included breakfast!!

 We knew that the hotel was themed and whilst we wouldn’t be visiting the theme park or water park we knew L would love it!
 On arrival the parking was very straight forward and close to the hotel.
 There are VIP parking spots that I believe are reserved for those that booked the themed rooms.

 The front of the hotel is very impressive, with a large rather curious water feature in the centre of a courtyard.
 First impressions where good.
 I’d say the style of the hotel is very Victorian with a hint of steam punk and lots of curiousity.

 On entering you will not be disappointed!
 The hotel is themed around a central character, Lord Algenon.
 An explorer who visited all the corners of the world before crash landing in the hotel .
 His flying ship is the centrepiece of the hotel.